Health Benefits Of Inversions In Yoga, & How To To Them

 yoga inversion trainer

 My head is lower than my heart.
-So it’s an inversion, with many of the benefits I’m outlining.
+So it’s also an inversion, with many of the benefits I’m outlining.

 I really enjoy how I feel after turning myself upside down.
 Even better are the health benefits of inversions in yoga.

-There are numerous physical, physiological, mental and emotional benefits that flow from Inverting.
-But for me the overriding reason why I enjoy inversions is that my mind stops churning.
+But for me, the overriding reason why I enjoy inversions, is that my mind stops churning.

 For instance, when I practise head stand (Salamba Sirsasana), my mind becomes very quiet.
 I am left feeling alert, focused, mentally refreshed, and emotionally steady.